God's Appointed Times

 In the Torah (Pentateuch) God commanded Israel to observe specific holy days and festivals.
 These "appointed times," summarized in Leviticus 23, were designed to celebrate God's grace in the past and the present.
 All the designated days on God's calendar, including the first and last days of week-long festivals, were considered sabbaths, because ordinary work was prohibited on those days.
 The Hebrew calendar has an astronomical basis.
 Every day of the calendar begins at sundown since the days in the creation week of Genesis 1 are described as "evening and morning."
 The Torah instructions for observance of festivals refer to this manner of determining the beginning and ending of a day.
 In contrast days on the world's civil calendar begin at midnight.

 Christians generally avoid observance of most of the holy days specified in the Torah, because of either a belief that these special days are Jewish or an assumption that God's Torah was canceled.
 Yet Christians will observe holy days determined by church authority, especially Christmas, Good Friday, Easter and Pentecost.
-While Christian observance of the Passion Week and Pentecost are based on the Torah calendar, the actual dates of observance do not conform to the divinely decreed dates in Scripture.
+The Christian observance of the Passion Week and Pentecost do not conform to the divinely decreed dates in Scripture.

 All the special days identified in the Torah were commanded by God, not invented by Moses.
 Moreover, Yeshua (Jesus) and the apostles kept Sabbath and other special days on the divine calendar (Luke 2:42; 4:16; Acts 2:1; 13:14, 44; 16:13; 17:2; 18:4; 20:16; 21:20-24; 1Cor 16:8).
 With the exception of the Lord's Supper (1Cor 11:20-29) and the Lord's Day (Acts 20:7, 1Cor 16:2; Rev 1:10), no new religious observances were added to the calendar.
 Christianity had the freedom to establish special calendar days that bring glory to God, but there is no need to abandon the calendar God created.
 Let's consider the original appointed times.